 You now know how to use alarms, polls, and masks, the main elements in NerveCenter behavior models.
-In Chapter 7, How to Use Behavior Models you will begin learning how to use behavior models to achieve monitoring of your network that is smart and relevant.
+In "How to Use Behavior Models" on page 69 you will begin learning how to use behavior models to achieve monitoring of your network that is smart and relevant.